 SPF 30 or higher

-Covering your skin with clothing can also protect your skin.
+Covering your skin with sun-protective clothing can also protect your skin.
 Any skin that clothing won’t cover, however, needs sunscreen.

 Dermatologists help patients find the right treatment